- Where to Stay in Japan on a Backpacker Budget

 2. Pay your respects at Meiji Shrine

-Meiji is a huge Shinto shrine dedicated to the Emperor Meiji and Empress Shoken.
+Meiji is a huge Shinto shrine dedicated to the deified spirits of Emperor Meiji and Empress Shoken.
 It was established in 1920 and is set in a large green oasis in the centre of Tokyo which covers around 178 acres.
-There are a number of ways to show respect at this shrine, including bowing when entering through and leaving from a 'Torii' or shrine archway.
+There are a number of ways to show respect at this shrine, including bowing when entering through or leaving from a 'Torii' (or shrine archway).

 Location: 1-1 Yoyogi-Kamizono-cho.